allenh-ni/nipm-api-labview/README.md

 4. (Optional) Install the [NIPM Feed Manager (Beta)](https://github.com/allenh-ni/nipm-feed-manager-gui-labview), and use it to manage NIPM feeds and packages.

 ## Documentation
-Refer to the Context Help for the installed API.
+Refer to the Context Help and examples that ship with the installed API.

-Note: Documentation for this API is still in work.
+## Support
+This API is not officially supported by National Instruments.
+You can use this GitHub repository to find the source code, report issues, and contribute.

 ## Source Code
 * **Source** folder - Contains the source code for this API.
 At a low-level, this API calls the nipkg command-line interface (CLI).